grahamgower/demesdraw/README.md

 ## Command line interface (CLI)

 The CLI can be used to quickly plot a Demes YAML file.
-Any file format supported by matplotlib can be specified, but a vector format such as svg or pdf is recommended.
+Any image format supported by matplotlib can be specified as the output, but a vector format such as svg or pdf is recommended.

 ```sh